danthedaniel/stored-component/README.md

 Stored Components
 ===

-Keep a React component's state elsewhere for when you'll want it later.
+Keep a Preact component's state elsewhere for when you'll want it later.

 ### Installation